Nordix/nsm-test/doc/vlan-forwarder-build.md

 go build ./...
 ```

-## Generic Kernel Forwarder
+## Generic Vlan Forwarder

-For building the kernel forwarder also a replace section must be added to go.mod file (`cmd/nsm-forwarder-kernel/go.mod`), example;
+For building the vlan forwarder also a replace section must be added to go.mod file (`cmd/nsm-forwarder-vlan/go.mod`), example;

 ```
 replace (